tatomyr/purity/README.md

 To run them continioulsy use `bash bin/cypress.sh`.
 Run `bash bin/e2e.sh` to run e2e tests in headless Chrome.

-All test could be run with `bash bin/test.sh`.

 ## Technical debts

 Use `bash bin/debts.sh` to check all `TODO`s and `FIXME`s in the project.